gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

     // The CEK should be 16 bytes long const contentEncryptionKey = hkdf(salt, prk, cekInfo, 16);

+This gives us our nonce and content encryption key.

 ### Perform the Encryption

 Now that we have our content encryption key, we can encrypt the payload.

-First we create a Cipher using the AES128 algorithm, the content encryption key as the key and the nonce is used as the initialization vector.
+We create an AES128 Cipher using the content encryption key as the key and the nonce is as an initialization vector.

 In Node this is done like so: